 ...absolutely the reason why we grow tomatoes.
 Well, that and bacon, lettuce, and tomato sandwiches.
 (Hint: whisk some basil olive oil into your mayo and you'll never look back!)
 And salads, one can’t forget the salads.
 Then there's just plain ol' chompin' into a fresh tomato with a bit of salt.
 But the soup...you really need to make this incredibly delicious, easy-to-make soup.

 The key to this recipe is to use the best tasting tomato you can find.
 The recipe is so pure and simple that the tastier the tomato the better the soup.
 Slicing tomatoes not Roma or paste.
 It's tomato season so head out the the market and get the best tomatoes you can find.
 We grow Cherokee Purple, Celebrity, and Moreton for eating fresh and this soup so that is what we use.

 - Use a good quality, low sodium chicken or vegetable stock.
 Home made if you have it.

 - If you have some garden thyme and parsley, add a few sprigs.
-It's optional so don't go out of your way.
+It's optional but adds some extra flavor so it's not a bad idea.